Saint Joseph Regional High School: 2022

 In 2022, SJR presented the world premiere of the musical adaption of the movie Mystic Pizza.
 The production was featured on FOX5's Good Day New York with interviews of the cast and clips from the show featured.

 2022–23

 SJR presented Into The Woods as their Winter musical and Clue as their Spring play.

 2023–24

 In 2023, SJR did a student-directed production of the play Twelve Angry Men.
 In the winter, they performed Les Misérables.
 This performance won "Best Overall Musical" at the Metropolitan High School Theater Awards.

 In the spring of 2024, SJR presented A Chorus Line.

 2024–25

 In 2024, SJR performed the student-directed All In The Timing.
 In the winter, they performed Footloose, which was nominated for "Best Overall Musical" at the Metropolitan High School Theater Awards.

 In the spring of 2025, they presented Rumors.

 2025-26

 In 2025, SJR presented the student-directed, Is He Dead?
-In the winter, they will present Pippin.
+In the winter, they presented Pippin.
+Their production of Pippin took home five Metropolitan High School Theatre Awards (Metro's) including "Best Overall musical".